 White Wash Sand Dunes

-There are several points to remember about riding in the White Wash Area.
-Please avoid the oil production facilities, and never chase or harass livestock.
-When going through gates, please leave them open or closed as you found them.
-Please stay on roads and trails when riding outside the dune area to maintain scenic qualities and the integrity of these routes.
+You must stay on designated roads and trails when riding outside the dune area.
+These routes are marked with white arrows and/or white paint.
 Bighorn sheep inhabit this area; riders should avoid stressing these animals by giving them the space they need.
 The cottonwood trees growing in the White Wash area are quite unique.
-Please avoid damaging these trees give them wide berth to reduce potential for soil compaction.
+Please avoid damaging these trees and give them a wide berth to reduce potential for soil compaction.

 By following a few simple rules, OHV riders can make certain that every trip is a safe and enjoyable experience.